This country-specific Q&A provides an overview to real estate laws and regulations that may occur in Mexico.

 - Generally, rent is fixed according to a specific amount negotiated by the parties; however, some commercial leases may adopt a variable formula to compute rent based on tenant’s turnover and other variable factors, depending on the purpose of the leased premises.
 Rent is also usually indexed from year to year.

 - Eviction procedures generally take longer than in other jurisdictions because the landlord/tenant laws tend to protect tenant interests.
-In the event of default under the lease agreement, landlord has the right to initiate the eviction procedure, but tenant is entitled to raise a defense that may delay the eviction procedure.
+In the event of default under the lease agreement, landlord has the right to initiate the eviction procedure, but tenant is entitled to raise a defence that may delay the eviction procedure.

-- In market standard terms, sub-leases and lease assignments are permitted without prior consent by landlord only with respect to tenant’s affiliates or related parties, provided that the guaranties granted are kept under the same terms.
+- In market standard terms, sub-leases and lease assignments are permitted without landlord’s prior consent only with respect to tenant’s affiliates or related parties, provided that the guaranties granted are kept under the same terms.
 In order to sub-lease or assign a lease agreement to unrelated third parties, it is common that landlord must grant prior written consent.

 - Tenants of commercial leases are usually responsible for costs related to the leased property, including full repairing and insuring costs.
 Furthermore, usually any refurbishing or conditioning of leased space must be paid by tenant, approved by landlord and will, at the end of the lease, benefit the landlord.

 - Most Civil Codes establish a maximum term for leases depending on the use to be given to the leased premises.
 Commercial and industrial leases, generally, cannot exceed 20 years (this term may vary according to the state the land is located).

 How are use, planning and zoning restrictions on real estate regulated?

 In general, municipal authorities have jurisdiction over urban development and land use by enacting zoning plans and ordinances.
 A specific municipal agency is in charge of imposing and supervising compliance with planning and zoning restrictions.